lignumsystem/lignum-tls/README.md

 - [ x] Figure out a good data sharing system (Google drive chosen)

 ### Setting up the lignum tree (test tree 1302)
 - [x] Implemement parallelogram
 - [x] Implemented Kite leaf including XML read and write.
       The final testing can be done when TLS trees with Kite leaves are vailable.
 - [x] Read in branch data to lignum tree - Risto
       - Hannah: Risto should have the Tree 1302, branching data a data csv file.
 - [ ] Read in leaf data (without petioles) to lignum structure - Risto + Jari
       - Hannah: Risto should have the Tree 1302, leaf data csv file.
 - [ ] Visual inspection that leaf/branch data is okay
-- [x] If needed, check orientation of corner points of leaves for petioles, i.e. are they clockwise or anti-clockwise? - Hannah
+- [x] Check orientation of corner points of leaves for petioles, i.e. are they clockwise or anti-clockwise? - Hannah
+       - Kite points run clockwise, the first being the leaf base (i.e. nadir point, petiole end)

 ### Setting up the Firmament model
 - [ ] Subdaily time step needed (e.g. 60 minute time steo)